-The Battery in the MP3200 backs up the data that is saved by the MP3200 when power to the CPU Unit is lost due to power failure or when the power to the MP3200 is turned OFF.
+The Battery in the Basic Module backs up the data that is saved by the Basic Module in the event of a power failure or when the power to the Basic Module is turned OFF.
 The Battery provides backup power for the following data.

-- · M registers
+- M registers

 - · S registers

 - · Trace memory

 - Alarm history

 - Table data

-- Calendar

-- The CPU Unit comes with one Battery.
-The Battery is not connected when the Unit is delivered. - The Battery can provide backup power for the memory for a total power OFF time of 1 year.
-However, this depends on the actual operating conditions, such as the ambient temperature. - When the total power OFF times reaches 1 year, the voltage of the Battery will drop, and the BAT indicator on the CPU Unit will light.
-When this occurs, always replace the Battery with a new one within two weeks.
-The status of the Battery can also be checked using an S register, as shown in the following table.

-Delayed replacement of the Battery will result in loss of the data stored in the memory of the MP3200.

-· The Battery is warranted for 5 years.
+- The Basic Module comes with one Battery.
+The Battery is not connected when the Module is delivered. - The Battery can provide backup power for the memory for a total power OFF time of 1 year.
+However, this depends on the actual operating conditions, such as the ambient temperature. - When the total power OFF times reaches 1 year, the voltage of the Battery will drop, and the BAT indicator on the Basic Module will light.
+When this occurs, always replace the Battery with a new one within two weeks. - Delayed replacement of the Battery will result in loss of the data stored in the memory of the Basic Module. - · The Battery is warranted for 5 years.